 DCP 306 Draft Legal Text

-Schedule [X] - Calculation of Discount Percentages for the Purpose of Determining Certain LDNO Use of System Charges under Schedules 16, 17 and 18
+Schedule 29 - Calculation of Discount Percentages for the Purpose of Determining Certain LDNO Use of System Charges under Schedules 16, 17 and 18

 Allocation of operating expenditure to network levels

 The DNO Party allocates operating expenditure in the 2007/2008 RRP by network level.
 The RRP already allocates some operating expenditure by network level.